Synthetics Test Settings

 The Credentials Vault popup appears beside Credentials Vault button when clicked, and has the following UI elements:

-• Close: The X in the upper right corner closes the popup, as does clicking the Credentials Vault button again.
+• Close: An X in the upper right corner closes the popup, as does clicking the Credentials Vault button again.

-• Filter by name: This field filters the Credentials list to show only credentials whose name contains the entered text.
+• Filter by name: A field that filters the Credentials list to show only credentials whose name contains the entered text.

 Note: This field is case sensitive.